wsjk/Capstone_1/README.md

 #### Runtime
 With some bootstrapping, we observed that there was a significant difference between the runtimes of hits and flops.
 Most hit movies had a runtime between 109 and 110 minutes while flops were between 104 and 107 minutes long.

-# Predictive Model
+![figure_4]

+# Predicting a Hit Or a Flop
 A Random Forest Classifier model was chosen to create model to predict whether a movie is a `hit` or a `flop`.
-The Random Forest Classifier is an ensemble algorithm and is derived from tree based methods.
-The difference between Random Forest algorithm and the Decision Tree algorithm, however, is that a Random Forest randomly.

-One of the many advantages to using a Random Forest Classifier is that its results are interpretable.
+Random Forest models takes an ensemble approach by using Decision Trees combined with Bootstrap Aggregation (Bagging) techniques.
+Decision Trees alone suffer from overfitting issues, but Bagging helps by training Decision Trees with data created from bootstrapping the training dataset and then combining the predictions.
+Random Forest takes it one step further by adding randomization to the number of features included when bootstrapping the training data.
+The resulting predictions from the individual trees are less correlated with eachother to further reduce the variance and overfitting of the model predictions.

+#### Feature Selection
+The total list of features included in the training dataset are provided below:

 #### Training the Model
 Tuning hyperparameters